 A portrait of a migrant: Azerbaijanis in Germany Background Germany leads as a destination country for migrants from Azerbaijan ahead of other European states.
 It is hard to provide an accurate number but according to various expert estimates, Germany is home to approximately 20 to 30 thousand Azerbaijani migrants.

-How COVID-19 and disinformation threaten the United States and Germany Kommentar For a significant part of the last two years, the United States and Germany were polar opposites with regards to their success in handling COVID-19.
+How COVID-19 and disinformation threaten the United States and Germany Commentary For a significant part of the last two years, the United States and Germany were polar opposites with regards to their success in handling COVID-19.
 While the Trump administration’s chaotic response to the virus left states effectively to fend for themselves, widespread testing, ample intensive care beds, and high levels of trust in the government led to talk of a “German exception” in the early months of the pandemic.
 By Sam Denney

 From Cairo to Berlin: Architectures of Homophobia What does a police raid on a bathhouse in Cairo have in common with a police raid on a queer rave in Berlin?
 Through an examination of two case studies of homophobic violence in Cairo and Berlin, separated by temporal and spatial dimensions, the architecture of homophobia employed by state and media is revealed.
 By Ahmed Awadalla